 The Conservancy's mission is expressed through our Three Pillars of Service

-Care Creation and Care of the Sick and community brought the Conservancy to fruition on land that was born of the Ice Age.
+Care of Creation and Care of the Sick and community brought the Conservancy to fruition on land that was born of the Ice Age.
 Carved by glaciers that created a steep gravel ridge which retreated, leaving behind an enormous block of ice buried in the outwash.
-That mammoth cube melted to become a 70 ft deep spring fed lake.
+It melted to become a 70 ft deep spring fed lake.

 1889 - Kopmeier Family purchases the land